YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -[NO]REA[D_ONLY]

 .. note::
-   When the first process connects to a database, it creates a access-control semaphore as part of management of the shared resource.
-However, when a process connects to a -READ_ONLY database , each create a private copy of the in-memory structures for the database and thus a private semaphore.
+   When the first process connects to a database, it creates a access-control semaphore as part of the management of the shared resource.
+However, when processes connect to a -READ_ONLY database , each creates a private copy of the in-memory structures for the database and thus a private semaphore.

 **-RECORD_SIZE**